-We’re happy to announce new opportunities related to bioinformatic training and support for CAPS members!
+We’re happy to announce new opportunities related to bioinformatic training and support for CAPS members and their research affiliates!
 Workshops will be scheduled based on demand, so please use the above link to indicate your interest/availability.
 Additional offerings will be announced in upcoming CAPS newsletters, as well as through social media.
 We welcome suggestions for future areas of training that would benefit you and your lab groups.
 In addition, we would love to hear from you if you might be open to offering some form of training in your area of expertise!

 Getting Started: Utilizing High Performance Compute Resources

 Analyses of large datasets, including bioinformatic datasets, often demand substantial computational resources.
 In many cases, these are available as high-performance compute (HPC) clusters that are accessed remotely, either through a Terminal window, or a web browser.
 In this workshop, participants will learn some of the basics of how to interact with a HPC resource, using the Ohio Supercomputer Center as an example.
 After the workshop, participants will be able to describe the structure of the supercomputer environment, connect to and navigate on a supercomputer, submit basic batch jobs to the job scheduler, and monitor the status of the jobs.

 This one-hour workshop provides a basic introduction to command line computing within a Terminal window.
 Topics include navigating within Terminal, manipulating and organizing files and directories, downloading data files, and using basic wildcard characters (globbing).
 Skills developed in this workshop are necessary for a wide range of bioinformatic tasks, including searching and manipulating large text-based data files and utilizing high-performance computing resources such as the Ohio Supercomputer Center or Amazon Web Services.

 Getting Started: Data Analysis with R